Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Experiments

 \subsubsection{The Rental Costs of GPUs}

-Currently, the market price ratio of 4090, A800, and A100 is approximately 1:2.5:4, with more detailed pricing information provided in the appendix.
-In this section, we refer to the rental costs from Wuwen Xingqiong Intelligent Technology Co., Ltd., which are as follows: \$0.29/hour for a single RTX 4090 GPU, \$1.20/hour for a single A100 GPU, and \$0.69/hour for a single A800 GPU.
+Currently, the market price ratio of 4090, A800, and A100 is approximately 1:2.5:4, with more detailed pricing information provided in Appendix.
+In this section, we refer to the rental costs from Infinigence AI, Ltd., which are as follows: \$0.29/hour for a single RTX 4090 GPU, \$1.20/hour for a single A100 GPU, and \$0.69/hour for a single A800 GPU.
 The total training cost is the product of the number of training rounds, the training time per round, the number of GPUs used, and the rental cost.
-The GPU hour details on different platform can be found in the appendix.
+The GPU hour details on different platform can be found in Appendix.